 For post-race entertainment we welcomed back The Long Meadow bluegrass band.
 John and the group have been long time guests of both the Leatherman’s Loop and Run The Farm.
 They always draw an appreciative crowd.

-When we redeemed the farm bucks for real $ at the end of the day, the Run The Farm “Farm Bucks Top 5 Vendor” Champs of 2022 were 1.)
-Scotty’s Pies, 2.)
-Bear Mountain Coffee Roasters, 3.)
-Meredith’s Bread, 4.)
+When we redeemed the farm bucks for real $ at the end of the day, the Run The Farm “Farm Bucks Top 5 Vendor” Champs of 2023 were 1.)
+Bear Mountain Coffee Roasters, 2.)
+Meredith’s Bread, 3.)
+Bella’s Bake Shop, 4.)
 Pickle Licious, and 5.)
-Bella’s Bake Shop.
+Zen Succulents.

 The Farmer’s Market vendors always love having the runners there — and loved the energy on Sunday!

-The Muscoot Farmer’s Market continues through end of November 2022.
+The Muscoot Farmer’s Market continues through end of November 2023.
 After then, most of the vendors move to indoor farmer’s markets.
-Then they will return to Muscoot in early May 2023.
+The farmer’s market will return to Muscoot in early May 2023.

 We have many many volunteers who make this race a reality.
 Without them the race simply doesn’t happen.
-We invite you to check the volunteers page (we will be updating them as new photos come in for this race).
+We invite you to check the volunteers page (we update each year as new photos come in for this race).
 If you know any of them say thanks ;)

 Special thanks to the Westchester County Police for keeping runners and families safe when crossing the busy Route 100.
-Thanks to Lisa Capobianco was the “captain of the chute” making sure everyone got farm bucks at the end of the race and the kids runners all got their finisher medals.
-Lisa was assisted by the herd of chute volunteers including Sawyer, Orion, Griffin, Johanna, Annalise, Kathryn, and Kim.
+Thanks to Lisa Capobianco was the “head of the herd” making sure everyone got farm bucks at the end of the race and the kids runners all got their finisher medals.
+Lisa was assisted by the herd of chute volunteers including Orion, Griffin, Annalise, and Kathryn.

-An extra special thank you goes out to Evan Kader, Somers VFD Lieutenant and the Somers VFD EMS crew for coming out and supporting the race and runners.
-The Somers EMS crew has been coming out for all 11 years of Run The Farm.
+An extra special thank you goes out to Brendan Porteus, Somers VFD Lieutenant and the Somers VFD EMS crew for coming out and supporting the race and runners.
+The Somers EMS crew has been coming out for all 12 years of Run The Farm.
 They are always helping and assisting all comers.
-We had some unique incidents on Sunday but no broken bones or twisted ankles.
+We had some bee stings on Sunday as well as a few twisted ankles.
+We hope everyone is feeling better today!

 Lastly we want to thank the runners and families who came out to participate in this tradition.
 We are blessed to be able to celebrate such a great event with all of you.